kodareken/ZipIt/README.md

 ### ⭐ If ZipIt helps you, please star this repository!

-**Made with ❤️ for the macOS community by Kodareken (https://github.com/kodareken) & Claude Sonnet**
+**Made with ❤️ for the macOS community by Kodareken (https://github.com/kodareken)

 *Free software, no ads, no tracking, no BS.
 Just a tool that works.*